Confluence of conditional rewriting modulo: Abstract

 \section{Abstract}

-Sets of equations $E$ play an important computational role in rewriting-based systems $\cR$ by defining an equivalence relation $\equequ{E}$ inducing a partition of terms into $E$-equivalence classes on which rewriting computations, denoted $\rew{\cR/E}$ and called \emph{rewriting modulo $E$}, are issued.
+Sets of equations $E$ play an important computational role in rewriting-based systems $\cR$.
+The equivalence relation $\equequ{E}$ induced by $E$ introduces a partition of terms into $E$-equivalence classes on which rewriting computations, denoted $\rew{\cR/E}$ and called \emph{rewriting modulo $E$}, are issued.
 This paper investigates \emph{confluence of $\rew{\cR/E}$}, usually called \emph{$E$-confluence}, for \emph{conditional} rewriting-based systems, where rewriting steps are determined by \emph{conditional} rules.
 We rely on Jouannaud and Kirchner's framework to investigate confluence of an abstract relation $\genrelation$ modulo an abstract equivalence relation $\genequivalence$ on a set $A$.
-We show how to particularize the framework to be used with conditional systems.
+We show how to particularize such a framework to be used with conditional systems.
 Then, we show how to define appropriate finite sets of \emph{conditional pairs} to prove and disprove $E$-confluence.
-In particular, we introduce \emph{Logic-based Conditional Critical Pairs} which do not require the use of (often infinitely many) $E$-unifiers to provide a finite representation of the \emph{local peaks} considered in the abstract framework.
-We also introduce \emph{parametric Conditional Variable Pairs} which are essential to deal with conditional rules in the analysis of $E$-confluence.
-Our results apply to well-known classes of rewriting-based systems.
-In particular, to \emph{Equational (Conditional) Term Rewriting Systems}.
+We introduce (i) \emph{Logic-based Conditional Critical Pairs}, which do not require the use of (often infinitely many) $E$-unifiers to provide a finite representation of the \emph{local peaks} considered in the abstract framework.
+We also introduce (ii) \emph{parametric Conditional Variable Pairs} which are essential to deal with conditional rules in the analysis of $E$-confluence.
+Finally, we introduce (iii) \emph{Down Conditional Pairs} which are often necessary to \emph{disprove} $E$-confluence.
+Our results apply to well-known classes of rewriting-based systems, improving on previous results.
+As for unconditional systems, our results apply to \emph{Equational Term Rewriting Systems}, first investigated by Huet and then by Jouannaud, and Jouannaud and Kirchner, among others.
+As for conditional systems, our results also apply to conditional rewrite theories and \Maude.